 - Aged 18 or over and at risk.

-Where there is a clear risk of significant harm to a child, or serious harm to adults the decision to share information is clear, as actions must be taken to respond to the disclosure.
+Where there is a clear risk of significant harm to a child, or serious harm to adults the basis on which you can share information - including sensitive information- is therefore clear.
 In other cases, for example, neglect, the indicators may be more subtle and appear over time.
 In these cases, decisions about what information to share, and when, may be more difficult to judge.
-Decisions in this area need to be made by, or with the advice of, people with suitable competence in child protection / safeguarding children work such as named or designated practitioners or senior managers.
-The information shared should be proportionate.
+Practitioners should discuss with their line manager or designated safeguarding lead the need to share information when there are concerns about a child or young person.
+The information shared should be proportionate and a record should be kept of what has been shared, with whom and for what purpose and the reasoning behind it.

 Caldicott Guardian Principles